sheegaon/think-alike-web/INTEGRATION.md

     -   **Sagas/Epics**: Alternatively, patterns from libraries like Redux-Saga could be adopted to manage complex async flows in a more structured way.

 By addressing these architectural weaknesses, the application can become more robust, performant, and easier for a growing team to maintain and extend.

+## Other Ideas for Improvement

+-   **Rules**: Create a dedicated `Rules` screen accessible from the `Home` screen to explain how to play the game.
+Load this screen automatically the first time a user visits the site.

+-   **Error Handling & User Experience**: Implement a centralized error boundary system with more granular error handling for different failure scenarios (network timeouts, WebSocket disconnections, API errors).
+Provide actionable feedback to users with retry mechanisms, fallback UI states, and clear error messages.

+-   **Feature Flags & Configuration Management**: Implement a feature flag system to enable/disable experimental features, conduct A/B tests, and manage different configurations for development, staging, and production environments without requiring code deployments.

+-   **Monitoring & Analytics**: Integrate comprehensive monitoring solutions including client-side error tracking (Sentry), user analytics (Google Analytics, Mixpanel), performance monitoring (Web Vitals), and real-time application monitoring to track user behavior and system health.

+-   **Security Hardening**: Review and strengthen security measures including authentication token management, XSS prevention, CSP headers, secure WebSocket connections, input sanitization, and audit logging for sensitive operations.

+-   **State Persistence & Offline Support**: Implement state persistence using localStorage or IndexedDB to maintain user session across browser refreshes, and consider offline support for basic functionality when network connectivity is poor.

+-   **Real-time Communication Reliability**: Enhance WebSocket reliability with automatic reconnection logic, message queuing for offline periods, heartbeat mechanisms to detect connection issues, and graceful degradation when real-time features fail.

+-   **User Onboarding & Help System**: Create an interactive tutorial system for new users, implement contextual help tooltips, provide in-app guidance for complex features, and establish a comprehensive FAQ or help center.

+-   **API Rate Limiting & DDoS Protection**: Implement client-side rate limiting, request throttling, and work with backend teams to establish proper API rate limits and DDoS protection mechanisms.

+-   **Memory Management & Resource Cleanup**: Audit the application for memory leaks, implement proper cleanup in useEffect hooks, optimize image loading and caching, and ensure WebSocket connections are properly closed when components unmount.